rolling-scopes-school/tasks/stage2/tasks/decision-making-tool/README.md

 1. (+4) HTML elements are generated using a utility function or class.
 2. (+4) The code is logically divided into modules/layers. _(you can consult your mentor about architecture.)_
-3. (+4) The application is built by a bundler.
+3. (+4) The application is built with a bundler.

 #### Clear and Reusable Functions (16/80)

 1. (+8) The code is divided into small functions (≤ 40 lines each or according to the mentor's preference) with clear names and purposes.
-The same applies to classes and their methods. _(ESLint rule `max-lines-per-function` may be useful for this.)_
+The same applies to methods of classes. _(ESLint rule `max-lines-per-function` may be useful for this.)_
 2. (+8) Arguments and return values of functions and methods are explicitly typed.

 #### Care About Types (48/80)